The 5 Types of OCD and How to Deal with Your Obsessive-Compulsive Disorder

 For mental health professionals, obsessions represent recurrent and persistent thoughts, images, or impulses that people experience as intrusive and inadequate.
 Furthermore, obsessive thinking will always generate intense anxiety.

-Unlike rumination or worrying (which also involve playing the same adverse scenario repeatedly), obsessions have nothing to do with real-life issues.
+Unlike rumination or worrying (which also involves playing the same adverse scenario repeatedly), obsessions have nothing to do with real-life issues.

 To escape the unpleasant sensation associated with obsessive thoughts and images, people with OCD struggle to suppress or ignore them.
 Some might even try to neutralize them with other thoughts.